 - If there is no judicial decree, the insurance company covering the parent with custody will be primary.
 If there is a stepparent with coverage in the child's home, the stepparent's coverage is secondary.

-- If there is no judicial decree and the parent with custody is not covered by any group insurance, then any coverage which lists the other natural parent as a covered member is primary.
+- If there is no judicial decree and the parent with custody does not have health insurance coverage, then any coverage which lists the other natural parent as a covered member is primary.

 It is your responsibility to notify Blue Cross and Blue Shield of Kansas that you have duplicate coverage.
 If we are the secondary carrier, we will not make payment until we receive verification of what services the primary carrier has paid.
 You should also advise all your health care providers that you and/or your family members have duplicate coverage.